 The fate of the twin cities had been sealed by the immoral behavior of their wicked human inhabitants.
 As noted above the word “Immoral” means different things to different people, especially throughout time.
 So instead of looking at this story from the angle where a “prude” God brought destruction down on people crazed with too much sex, drugs & debauchery.
 Maybe it was the just destruction of society by an unseen force because no one was respecting Natural Law.
 Maybe people were treading on each other’s rights by locking those people in cages for non-violent crimes.
 Maybe the mass of people forgot about Natural Law through the years.
 Maybe some remembered and used this knowledge to control the masses.
 Maybe this caused an imbalance unconsciously felt by everyone locked in this system of control.

-Seen in this or similar light it would be hard for anyone to argue that the knowledge contained in this story couldn’t be invaluable to anyone, regardless of their beliefs in a higher power or not.
+Seen in this or similar light it would be hard for anyone to argue that the knowledge contained in this story couldn’t be invaluable to anyone, regardless of their belief in a higher power or not.
 Yet many critics of “religious” works tend to throw out the baby with the bathwater when they say it’s all about control.
-Some of it may be about this and it’s hard to blame them when many religious teachers interpret this story to that God destroyed Sodom & Gomorrah because of wicked people doing wicked things like fornication, drugs & debauchery.
+Some of it may be about this and it’s hard to blame them when many religious teachers interpret the story of Sodom and Gomorrah as God destroying these cities because of wicked people doing wicked things like fornication, drugs & other wicked debaucheries.

 Coming back to the message, it is essential for one who receives this message and would like to effect change in the world around them, to first ask themselves this question: How could anyone who wishes to effect change in the world around them expect to do this without understanding and controlling every decision they make, behind every action they take.
 Know Thyself.
 It’s the key.